IBM/cloud-native-starter/README.md

 The sample application can be run locally on Minikube or on the IBM Cloud.
 The following instructions describe how to install everything locally.

-If you would like to run the cloud native started application  on IBM Cloud Kubernetes Service, follow these [instructions](IKS-Deployment.md).
+If you would like to run the cloud native starter application on IBM Cloud Kubernetes Service, follow these [instructions](IKS-Deployment.md).

 Before the microservices can be installed, make sure you've set up Minikube and Istio correctly or follow these [instructions](LocalEnvironment.md) to set up Minikube and Istio from scratch.
 This should not take longer than 30 minutes.